Bio7/Bio7_Classification/README.md

-# Bio7_Classification
+# Bio7 Classification

-### A repository for a Bio7 Graphical User Interface for supervised classification which can be extended easily.
+### A repository for a Bio7 Graphical User Interface for supervised and unsupervised classification which can be extended easily.

 ## Start